-For the permit loading, we will apply a special permit vehicle in one lane and the HL-93 loading in the other lanes.
+For the permit load, we will apply a special permit vehicle in one lane and the HL-93 loading in the other lanes.

-- Change to the Vehicular Loading tab and remove the second and third lane types. - Keep the HL-93 lane type, and click Add Lane Type to define a new lane type for permit vehicle. - on the right, where it reads (Select Pattern), click it and choose "Permit AASHTO."
+- Change to the Vehicular Loading tab and remove the second and third lane types. - EXECUTE: When William Report to define a new lane type for permit vehicle. - On the right, where it reads (Select Pattern), click it and choose "Permit AASHTO."